-QUICK RELEASE v.
-SLOW RELEASE NITROGEN
+QUICK RELEASE vs. SLOW RELEASE NITROGEN

 There are 'quick release' and 'slow release' forms of nitrogen.
 Slow release forms are more expensive but remain effective for a longer period of time.
 Organic fertilizers are slow release and have less potential to "burn" plants.

-PHOSPHORUS (P) - the Phosphorus percentage is the middle number on the label.
+The Phosphorus percentage is the middle number on the label.
 Example: 10-10-10

 Phosphorus is a primary nutrient that encourages rooting, blooming and fruit production in plants.
 Vegetable gardeners have typically been told to apply 5-10-5 since the higher middle number (P) helps vegetable production.